 Have you ever had “Schäufele”?
 Trust me, if you never had one, you have to travel to Nuremberg very soon.
 It is the quintessential German dish.
 Hearty and rich, full of porky goodness and palate tickling flavours.
 It is Nuremberg’s most favourite dish, although you may get it in other German cities too.
 But don’t just rely on my promise of good German food; Nuremberg has a lot more to offer.
-Read here about all the sightseeing that we did on the four days of our city trip, from Nuremberg Castle to the Nazi party rally grounds.
+Read in this Nuremberg Travel Blog about all the sightseeing that we did on the four days of our city trip, from Nuremberg Castle to the Nazi party rally grounds.

 Many Reasons why you Should Consider Nuremberg for Your Next City Trip

-In short, Nuremberg is an incredibly German city.
+In short, Nuremberg is an incredibly German city with lots of things to do.
 Besides the traditional food served in the restaurants (we indulged on stuff like Schäufele, pork crackling roast and lentil soup) there is also the German National Museum as well as the Nazi party rally grounds to explore.

 Day 1: Exploration of the Medieval City Centre and First-Class Finish with our First Schäufele